EduardoJMR/Life-Expectancy-project/README.md

                                         'Malignant skin melanoma':'malignant_skin_melanoma'})
 ```

-## Average number of liver cancer cases by country and sex?
+## Average number of liver cancer cases by country and sex?.

 ### Transforming the data